 The advantages of this approach are numerous.
 Your clothes will get cleaner, the cost is usually comparable to what you’d pay for dry cleaning in the U.S. and your clothes will come back pressed.

 The most expensive option is naturally the most convenient.
 Just let the hotel staff know, and someone will pick up your clothes and return them to you pressed and cleaned.
-Hotels often charge by article of clothing so consider only getting what you absolutely need washed.
+Hotels often charge by the article of clothing so consider only getting what you absolutely need to be washed.
 For most people, the expense is more than justified by the convenience factor and it ensures you get the maximum amount of time to enjoy your destination.

-Laundromats abound in Europe; however it can cost $10-$15 to do a load and eats up time better spent exploring.
+Laundromats abound in Europe; however, it can cost $10-$15 to do a load and eats up time better spent exploring.
 A laundromat is probably best utilized by people traveling for a month or more, as it allows you to do several loads of laundry at once at a lower price than at a dry cleaner, and it is much easier than trying to hand wash several loads in your room.